nih-cfde/announcements/2019-08-13-announcements.md

 # News from the NIH

 Owen and Titus visited the NIH on August 9th to present our report findings to the Common Fund.
-Both the report and presentation were very well recieved.
+Both the report and presentation were very well received.
 You can view the presentation [here](https://osf.io/dvc9q/).

 ## Welcome New Members: